-There are no pubic buses that will take you directly to the Gatun Locks entrance, so you will need to take a taxi.
+There are no pubic buses that will take you directly to the Agua Clara Visitor Center, so you will need to take a taxi.

 Isla Grande, just 1.5–2 hours from Panama City, serves primarily as a weekend destination for urban Panamanians and, to a lesser degree, foreign tourists.
 While its beaches are not nearly as spectacular as those found in Bocas del Toro or Guna Yala (San Blas,) the verdant green mountains, crystal clear water, and Caribbean style atmosphere are inviting and still relatively undiscovered.
 The island's few hundred inhabitants earn a living by fishing, growing coconuts, and servicing the tourism sector.
 There are no roads.
 Most of the island is inaccessible.
 The town is spread along the island's beachfront, which, on foot, can be covered in just a few minutes.
 A well-defined path stretches from one end to the other, making it easy to get around.
 Numerous small eateries, bars, markets, and street vendors line the town's walkway.
 For those seeking accommodations, there are many fairly basic but comfortable cabins and hotels that reside just off the path.

 Overall, Isla Grande is a peaceful place to spend a couple of days swimming, snorkeling, swinging in a hammock, eating seafood, and enjoying the tropical climate.
 For the more intrepid, boats can be hired for diving and sightseeing trips to nearby islands.